s3rvac/retdec-cpp/README.md

 The [Boost](http://www.boost.org/) and [OpenSSL](https://www.openssl.org/)
 libraries have to be installed on your system.
-Other libraries are automatically downloaded and build if they are not present on your system.
+Other libraries are automatically downloaded and built if they are not present on your system.

 Build and Installation
 ----------------------